Minimalism – when less can equal more

 Who you want to be?

-Perhaps minimalism is a concept that you could embrace?
+Perhaps minimalism is a concept that you could embrace.
 Maybe it could add to your life?
-It is worth considering what is lost by the extra things you add into your life.
+It is worth considering what is lost by the extra things you add to your life.
 What are their benefits?
-How much might they be stopping you getting back to what is most important?
-Not what do you want to do or achieve, but more fundamentally, who do you want to be?
+How much might they stop you from returning to what is most important?
+From what you want to do or achieve, but who do you want to be?

-Do you have the time and space to properly consider this question?
+Do you have the time and space to consider this question properly?

-One of the principles behind the original Minimalism art movement was that the viewer responds only to what is in front of them.
-How much extra stuff do you have in your life, which may be preventing you from recognising what is important, right in front of you, in plain sight?
+One of the principles behind the original minimalist art movement was that the viewer responded only to what was in front of them.
+How much extra stuff do you have in your life which may be preventing you from recognising what is important right in front of you, in plain sight?

-Towards the end of their TED Talk, Joshua and Ryan touch upon the notion of minimalism in relation not just to stuff, but also time and energy.
+Towards the end of their TED Talk, Joshua and Ryan touch upon the notion of minimalism in relation not just to stuff but also to time and energy.

 Introducing the ‘Stop Doing’ list

 Good to Great, the popular business book by Jim Collins, also offers an important insight which may help here.
-As he explains, most people have experience of writing ‘To Do’ lists.
+As he explains, most people have experience writing ‘To-do’ lists.
 An ever-expanding and evolving list of activities.
 What may be more important is a ‘Stop Doing’ list.
-Jim Collins says that when you have given enough time to considering who you want to be and what is most important to you, it becomes easier to stop doing anything that does not fit with that.
+Jim Collins says that when you have given enough time to consider who you want to be and what is most important to you, it becomes easier to stop doing anything that does not fit with that.

 When you stop doing so much, there is double-loop learning.
 You then have greater space to explore who you really want to be and what is most important to you.

 As we can see, engaging with the concept of minimalism requires disciplined action.
 Time out to think and create your ‘Stop Doing’ list.
-Disciplined action was required to create the Minimalist artwork which began the original art movement back in 1960s New York.
-Just as the Minimalist artists needed to find the essence of a subject, through stripping out all non-essential forms, features or concepts, a similar process is required to live a Minimalist life.
-Including the discipline to recognise what you need to strip out, helping you to preserve one of the most precious finite resources you have – your time.
+Disciplined action was required to create the minimalist artwork that began the original art movement in New York in the 1960s.
+Just as the minimalist artists needed to find the essence of a subject by stripping out all non-essential forms, features or concepts, a similar process is required to live a minimalist life.
+This includes the discipline to recognise what you need to strip out, helping you preserve one of your most precious finite resources – your time.

-This is truly the art of Minimalism.
-Life imitating art indeed – the freedom to decide how you use the time you have in a way that is meaningful to you.
+This is truly the art of minimalism.
+Life imitates art indeed – the freedom to decide how you use the time you have in a way that is meaningful to you.